 When we received her license in the mail and attached it to her collar, it was comically big on this 14 lbs. pooch.
-Before I found a smaller s-hook for the license, I thought it would be nice to get her a name tag.
+I thought it would be nice to get her a name tag.
 Immediately, I wanted something special for our new family member.
 Could I get something from Etsy or find a way to do it myself?
 Once I started exploring, I found a couple of people online making animal tags out of polymer clay.
 I was gifted some not too long ago and thought this might be the perfect project to use it.

 I haven't worked with clay since grade school and I'm sure I never used polymer clay.
 Normally, I would have spent a lot of time reading blogs and watching Youtube videos to make the perfect tag.
 However, Inktober and this blog have given me the freedom to let go of some of that perfectionist anxiety.
 Thus, I got some supplies together, the clay, some glitter, conté sticks, and some tools.